JaehyunSong/PRcalc/README.md

 ## Description

-{PRcalc} is an R package designed for computing proportional representatives, computing disproportionality indices including *α*-divergence, and decomposing *α*-divergence. {PRcalc} can also be used to compute malapportionment in electoral district allocations.
+{PRcalc} is an R package that calculates the seat allocation by selecting the highest average methods for the proportional representation system and computes the degree of **disproportionality**.
+It also enables to calculate the seat allocation by choosing the several methods of seat allocation for territorially defined constituencies and computes the degree of **malapportionment**.
+Notably, this package can be utilized to decompose *α*-divergence for *inter-* and *intra-*party disproportionality as well as *inter-* and *intra-*state malapportionment.

 ## Installation